Createdd/Writing/2020/articles/lockdownYes.md

 ## Experimentation as Opportunity

-Another great thing of the restrictions are the possibility to explore the unknown.
+Another great thing about the restrictions is the possibility to explore the unknown.
 As the space of opportunity is narrowed down a bit (we shall be at home as much as possible) we can spark creativity within the new reality.
 It is a fantastic way of experimenting with new ideas.
 Some of those ideas might be necessary to make the isolation bearable, other ideas might be just for exploring something you didn't have the time to do before.

 For me one experiment with adaption was to go for walks with people.
-Previously my meetings where in cafes or restaurants.
+Previously my meetings were in cafes or restaurants.
 Now, as (distance) walks are the only option to see people in real life, I came to the conclusion that those walks are quite beneficial for the overall system.
 Having a job where I sit all day demands some sort of movement in between.
 This is perfectly done after lunch for example.
 Doing my walks after lunch allow me to
 - meet people in real life
 - help me digest the food I ate
 - get some movement and blood circulation for improved health
 - get some sun (which is more and more important in the approaching winter season)
 - get some fresh air
-- calibrate myself for a good afternoon
+- calibrate me for a good afternoon

 As this practice has emerged through the first lockdown in spring; I continued to do it in the less restrictive times through summer just because the benefits are quite nice for me.